- Marron europeen

 For Patients & Caregivers

-Bottom Line: Horse chestnut was shown to be effective for treating chronic venous insufficiency but its long-term effects are not known.
+Horse chestnut may help treat chronic venous insufficiency, but its long-term effects are not known.

 Horse chestnut is a seed extract.
-One of its active components is aescin, which may reduce inflammation and increase the tone of veins.
-It also reduces the release of enzymes, which is typically increased in chronic diseases of the vein.
-Other compounds in horse chestnut generally increase the tone of blood vessels and decrease their permeability.
-Horse chestnut extract was shown in some studies to be effective against chronic venous insufficiency.
+One of its active components is aescin, which may reduce inflammation and increase vein tone.
+It also reduces the release of enzymes that typically increase with chronic vein diseases.
+Other compounds in horse chestnut generally improve blood vessel tone.
+In some studies, horse chestnut extract was effective against chronic venous insufficiency.

 A compound called aesculetin may act as an anticoagulant and blood thinner, and is therefore often excluded from over-the-counter horse chestnut products.

-Several clinical trials support use of horse chestnut as a short-term treatment for CVI, but its long-term effects are unknown.
+Several clinical trials support the use of horse chestnut as short-term treatment for chronic venous insufficiency, but long-term effects are unknown.